awuSH/trainapp/README.md

 # trainapp
-easy to use web app for training ai data (images)
+easy to install und use web app for clustering images to train for example ai.